United States General Services Administration Building: Architecture

 A large building, its exterior is presented without undue ornamentation.
 The major exterior decorative element is the centrally located F Street entrance.
 Pilasters and a modillioned cornice frame each of the three entry doors on the F Street facade.
 An eagle carved by Ernest C. Bairstow, a decorative sculptor from Washington, DC, is located over the central opening.
 Bairstow also provided the designs for the twenty-eight limestone panels in the frieze at the sixth story and the ornamental work on the F Street entrances.
 The entrance at the southern end of Eighteenth Street is sheltered by an iron and glass marquee overhanging the granite steps and part of a semi-circular driveway.
 This unusual entrance treatment was designed originally as a private entrance for the Secretary of the Interior, whose suite of offices was directly above on the sixth floor.

 This suite on the sixth floor, now used by the GSA Administrator, is the most elaborate space in the building.
 It includes a private office, a private passage, and a private restroom complete with full bath, as well as a public reception room.
 Distinguished decorative features in the Administrator's Suite include English oak floor-to-ceiling panels and a relief plaster ceiling.
 The fireplace of carved French limestone is one of the few working fireplaces remaining in a Federal building in the United States.
 Beyond this suite, other interior amenities included iced drinking water in the halls, washbasins in each office, and an auditorium, the first such space in a Federal building.

 A series of improvements have been made to office spaces to meet the evolving needs of the U.S. Department of Interior, Federal Works Administration, and U.S. General Services Administration.
 In the 1930s a seventh-floor addition was constructed on the roof and air-conditioning was installed throughout the building.
 Where necessary, extensive remodeling of original corridors was undertaken.

 In 1999 the U.S. General Services Administration initiated a demonstration "First Impressions" project in the lobby and on the building's exterior.
 The goal of the "First Impressions" program is to change the way people perceive Federal buildings.
 Initiatives included restoring windows, cleaning exterior masonry, returning public corridors to original paint colors, replicating original corridor lighting, and creating model office space for the twenty-first century.

-The US Government's technology and design consultancy is named 18F, after the building address.
+The US government's technology and design consultancy was named 18F, after the building address.